z33bs/xamarin-forms-mvvm-adaptor/README.md

 ### Vanilla implementation

-**Initialize the controller** in a way that can easily be accessed throughout your project as a single instance.
+**Instantiate the controller as a single instance**.
 One way to do this is with a static property in your `app.xaml.cs` file:

 ```c#
 public partial class App : Application